Call for Scores 2020

 Composers of all ages and nationalities are eligible for inclusion in the anthologies.
 Composers who are included must be able to receive royalty payments either domestically via check in USD or domestically/internationally through PayPal.

-Composers may submit up to two works (or excerpted movements from a larger work) for consideration for each instrument.
+Composers may submit up to two works (or excerpted single songs/arias from a larger work) for consideration.

 Eligible works must be: